SquadcastHub/squadcasthub.github.io/pages/mydoc/slo_basics.md

 - **SLI or Service Level Indicator** measures compliance with an SLO (Service Level Objective).
 So, for example, if an SLA specifies that your system will be available 99.95% of the time, your SLO is likely 99.95% uptime and your SLI is the actual measurement of your uptime.
 Maybe it’s 99.90%, or maybe it's 99.99%.

 - **Error Budget** is the maximum acceptable downtime without breaching the SLO.
-For example, if your Service Level Agreement (SLA) specifies an uptime of 99.99% (in a year) before the business has to compensate clients for the outage, that means your error budget (or the time for which your system can go down without any consequences) is 52.56 mins in a year.
+For example, if your Service Level Agreement (SLA) specifies an uptime of 99.99% (in a year) before the business has to compensate clients for the outage, that means your error budget (or the time for which your system can go down without any consequences) is 52 mins 35 secs in a year.

-- **Burn Rate** tells you how fast you are consuming your error budget.
+- **Burn Rate** tells you how fast you are consuming the allocated error budget.

   SLOs can be defined over various time intervals, you can either use a *Rolling Time Window* or a *Fixed Duration Window*.

- - **Fixed Duration**: When you select **Fixed Duration** as the **Period Type**, you can specify the Period Length, which can be a day, a week or a month.
+ - **Fixed Duration**, when selected as the **Period Type**, user can specify the Period Length, which can be a day, a week or a month.
 Periods are non-overlapping and fixed to the calendar start and end dates.
 Compliance is calculated at the end of the time period.
 An example of where the Calendar period makes sense is when the company wants to calculate SLO compliance one quarter at a time.

- - **Rolling Period**: When you select **Rolling Period** as the **Period Type**, you can specify the number of days for the Period Length, like, 30 days.
+ - **Rolling Period**, when selected as the **Period Type**, user can specify the number of days for the Period Length, like, 30 days.
 They don’t have fixed start and end dates.
 With a rolling time period, you get the last 30 day measure of compliance, each day, rather than one per month.
-However, services can hover between compliance and noncompliance as the SLO status changes daily.
+However, services can hover between compliance and non-compliance as the SLO status changes daily.

 - **False Positives** are those incidents that were marked initially as affecting an SLO (and hence be considered for error budget calculations) but after further analysis, they were deemed not to be SLO affecting.